ErlerPhilipp/dr2_logger/README.md

 On the long run, comparing two or more recordings would be great.
 However, this is not trivial because most plots would need a common registration.
 Using the run time or progress won't work.
 Using the progress could work but would make time-dependent data hard to understand or even useless.

 You may see 'unknown car' or 'unknown track' in your logs.
-This happens when my internal database is outdated.
-If that happens, please fill in the car names in the 'unknown cars.txt' and 'unknown tracks.txt' that you should find in the dr2logger.
+This happens when the internal database is outdated.
+In this case, please fill in the car names in the 'unknown cars.txt' and 'unknown tracks.txt' that you should find in the dr2logger directory.
 Then please send the contents of those files to me.

 ## License ##